 We miss you all, and we wish we could permit you to enter the lobby, but our building is small so we will be continuing our Patients Only Policy at this time.
 While we can safely treat your pets, we do not have the ability to offer clients a safe social distance inside the hospital.
 Our exam rooms are small and confined, putting both you and our team members at risk (even with masks) and the waiting rooms are not spacious enough to accommodate six feet of distance between multiple clients or between you and our team.
+Additionally, with most of our team in the hospital on any given day, we already meet or exceed the governor's recommendations for the maximum numbers of individuals in an indoor business.

 All medication and food pick-ups, as well as dropping off fecal and urine samples, also will be conducted via our Curbside Service.
 You must be wearing a mask in order for us to approach your vehicle.